MitchelCardona28/secret-friends-challenge/README.md

 ## Introduction

-Secret Friends is a classic game that we play in September.
+Secret Friends is a classic game that's played with a group of coworkers, classmates, family, or friends.
 The goal is to get a group of people together, pick someone at random, and give them a gift.

 ## How it works?
 ### Features
+1. Type in the names of the contestants

 ## Project implementation

 ## License
+License MIT